 "And once you've estimated future cash inflows and outflows, what interest rate do you use to discount that number back to arrive at a present value?
 My own feeling is that the long-term government rate is probably the most appropriate figure for most assets.
 And when Charlie and I felt subjectively that interest rates were on the low side – we'd probably be less inclined to be willing to sign up for that long-term government rate.
 We might add a point or two just generally."— Warren Buffett | 1993 Letter to the Shareholders

-Therefore, to account for these lower discount rates, what Buffett does is apply a huge "margin of safety."
+He also employs a significant margin of safety in his valuation, which compensates for the lower discount rate without adding a specific risk premium.
 Mathematically, this is no different than using a higher discount rate (like 10%), and then applying a smaller margin of safety.
-However, Buffett doesn't seem to support this point of view and instead uses the risk-free 10-year U.S. Treasury rate, and only adjusts this rate upwards if interest rates are on the low side.
-Clearly, this has worked for him, and there's nothing inherently wrong with using Buffett's discount rate approach.
+However, Buffett doesn't seem to support this point of view and instead uses the risk-free rate, and only adjusts this rate upwards if interest rates are on the low side.

 In summary, the WACC is a calculation of a firm's cost of capital, and is often used as the discount rate in present value calculations to account for the time value of money.
 Traditionally, after applying the WACC as the discount rate, investors will receive an intrinsic/fair value figure for a particular company.
 Theoretically, this can give investors an idea on whether the current stock price is overvalued or undervalued.